Talc-AI/search-bench/README.md

 If you find things are wrong, we'll correct it.
 If you find questions are unhelpful or irrelevant, let us know what would be more helpful and we'll add it.

-Searchbench isn't an academic gold standard; it is a practical, thorough-as-can-be feedback tool build for the people who care more about their users than leaderboards.
+Searchbench isn't an academic gold standard; it is a practical, thorough-as-can-be feedback tool built for the people who care more about their users than leaderboards.